How Much Do Hurricane Shutters Cost in 2025?

 Customizations

 Custom designs and features add to the total cost of hurricane shutters.
-For example, motorized shutters add convenience and a greater cost per window to account for wiring, motors, and wall switch installation.
+For example, motorized shutters add convenience but also incur a greater price per window, which includes wiring, motors, and wall switch installation.
 Custom-sized or shaped window shutters increase total costs, as do customized finishes, mounting hardware, and other details.

 Insurance